HP to 1

 - In Starcraft, the Deflier's Plague attack is an example of this: it is a powerful area attack but will never kill an enemy, only reduce their hit points to a minimum of 1.
 Subverted if you use it on Terran buildings, however, as if these are damaged into the red they automatically continue to deteriorate and eventually explode even if no further attack is made on them.

-- In City of Heroes, falling cannot kill you.
+- falling cannot kill you.
 No matter from what height you fall, you will always have at least one hit point left.
 That said: you will survive the impact itself, but depending on your hit points left whatever is around you can and will off you pretty quick.

 - This used to be used as a offensive PVP and PVE trick by Blasters who used to have an effect that their damage went up the less HP they had.
 They'd drop onto a team of Villians and pop off their strongest Area attack, often one-shotting a whole villain team.
 Defiance no longer works this way.